Mobile Legends: Bang Bang: World championship

 The Mobile Legends: Bang Bang World Championship, commonly referred to as M-Series and Worlds, is an annual international esports tournament wherein teams worldwide would be facing off each other to become the worldwide champion for Mobile Legends: Bang Bang.
 The first MLBB World Championship, dubbed as M1, was held in Axiata Arena in Kuala Lumpur, Malaysia from 15 to 17, November 2019.
 The competition featured 16 teams across the world who battled it out for a prize pool of US$250,000.
 The second world championship, dubbed as M2, was supposed to kick off in 2020 but was postponed due to the COVID-19 pandemic.
 It was later on rescheduled and was held at Shangri-La Hotel in Singapore in January 2021 with a prize pool of US$300,000.
 The third world championship, dubbed as M3, was held in Singapore for the second time and had an increase prize pool of US$800,000.
 It had a peak viewership of 3.18 million, breaking the record from M2.

+The M7 event took place in Jakarta, Indonesia, where Aurora Gaming PH swept Indonesia's Alter Ego 4–0 to secure their first world title.
+The Grand Finals achieved a peak concurrent viewership of 5.68 million, setting a new record for mobile esports, previously held by Free Fire World Series 2021 Singapore for almost five years and becomes the fourth-highest most-viewed esports event ever.
+This record was broken three times during the two-day finals.
+The M8 Wild Card stage will be held in Thailand and the Grand Finals in Istanbul, Turkey, the first time the event will span both Asia and Europe.

 All winning teams were given an exclusive honorary skin in-game from a hero of their choosing to commemorate their championship to which players can purchase for a limited time.
 Since M5, winner of the Finals MVP (FMVP) will received the skin for their signature hero.
 The first winner, David Charles "FlapTzy" Canon from AP Bren chose Paquito as his FMVP skin.